RELATES TO: KRS 205.201, 209.030(5), 216.535, 216.540-216.543, 42 U.S.C. 3001 et seq.

 (b) Advising the public about the availability of current state, local, and federal inspection reports, statements of deficiency, and plans for correction for individual long-term care facilities in the service area;

 (c) Organizing and implementing an active volunteer program;

 (d) Assisting in the development of resident or family and friends councils;

-(f) Promoting citizen involvement in order to ensure regular visitations especially for those residents without available family or friends.
+(f) Promoting citizen involvement in order to ensure regular visitations, especially for those residents without available family or friends; and

 (a) An accurate record shall be maintained on each participant which documents:

 2. Requests for service;

 4. Follow-up; and

 (b) Reports for the Kentucky long-term care ombudsman are prepared and submitted in a format and time frame as directed;